NotMyMajor/MATLAB_samesize/README.md

 * [Notes and Warnings](#notes-and-warnings)

 ## Overview
-Matrices can be truncated to match the smallest dimensions of the matrices, or extended with a filler value to match the largest dimensions of the matrices.
+Arrays can be truncated to match the smallest dimensions of the arrays, or extended with a filler value to match the largest dimensions of the arrays.
 For this behavior, the program will find the minimum and maximum number of rows and columns from all the inputted arrays and use those to set the dimensions of all arrays depending on whether "small" or "big" was selected in the options.
 Default is "big".

-Matrices can also be resized to certain inputted dimensions, in which case too large dimesions will be truncated and too small will be filled.
+Arrays can also be resized to certain inputted dimensions, in which case too large dimesions will be truncated and too small will be filled.
-The matrix filler defaults to NaN but can also be set to zero or an empty string.
+The array filler defaults to NaN but can also be set to zero or an empty string.
 You can now also use the CustomFiller argument to pass in any custom filler character, string, or number to the function.
-One output matrix is given for every input matrix.
+One output array is given for every input array.
 You can even mix inputs of double arrays and cell arrays and each array will be passed back in the same form it entered.
 See arguments notes below.